Tameno-01/godot-modular-camera-addon/docs/overview.md

 ### Why bother with the priority thing??

-Imagine a game where you can pick up weapons and get in a vehicles, and you want different camera behaviour for when you're holding a ranged weapon (maybe an over the shoulder perspective for better aiming), and another different behaviour for when you're in a vehicle.
+Imagine a game where you can pick up weapons and get in vehicles, and you want a camera behaviour for when you're holding a ranged weapon (maybe an over the shoulder perspective for better aiming), and another different behaviour for when you're in a vehicle.

 Now imagine you get out of a vehicle, you just switch the camera to the default behaviour, right? wrong.
 If you were holding a weapon, you'd need to have switched to the ranged weapon behaviour.